taylorgrant/GSPxfi/README.md

 merge all LOBs with a complete Sprinklr data set, there is a wrapper function that will do that.

+The user doesn’t have to have the `matrix_data` for this function to run.
+Based on the platform, the function will get all matrix data and merge it with the Sprinklr data.
 There are certain LOBs that only apply to certain platforms.
 This function accounts for that.
 It is also able to work around empty matrices.

 ``` r
 merged_meta <- merge_all_lobs(platform = 'Meta', email_address = "email_address", sprinklr_data = meta)